 Stories Of Software Engineering Leaders

-Impactful Engineer shares the stories and journeys of men and women who are making significant impact in the software industry.
-The purpose of Impactful Engineer is to inspire young software engineers to see that are many paths they can take to move forward in their careers and grow their impact wherever they work.
+We are attempting to capture the stories and journeys of men and women who are making significant impact in the software industry.
+The purpose is to inspire young software engineers to see that are many paths for their careers and how they might move forward and eventually grow their impact wherever they work.

-Our goal is to publish an equal number of interviews with women and men because we care about diversity and inclusion in technology.
+Our goal is to publish the same number of interviews with women and men because we care about diversity and inclusion in technology.

 Who Will We Interview?

-Tony Tam will interview directors, VPs, product managers, and software engineers who have reached the level of principal, distinguished, or fellow and who are making significant impact in their organizations.
+Tony Tam will interview directors, VPs, Product Managers, software engineers who have reached the level of principal, distinguished, and fellow who are making significant impact to their organizations.

 - Interviews will be 30 minutes long

-- The audio will be recorded and transcribed using the software Trint
+- The audio will be recorded and transcribed using the software Descript

-- The interviewee may answer the questions via email and send them to firstname.lastname@example.org
+- The interviewee may answer the questions via email and shared with firstname.lastname@example.org

 Final Edits and Ownership